peasant98/Dronet-Pytorch/README.md

 Matthew Strong

+This code follows the Dronet paper as well as the datasets found on the Github repo.

+The whole training and testing pipeline is built for Pytorch.

+## Setup

-make UDACITY_TEST, UDACITY_TRAIN, and UDACITY_VALID folders for the script to run successfully
+make UDACITY_TEST, UDACITY_TRAIN, and UDACITY_VALIDATION folders for the script to run successfully.